JuliaClimate/ClimatePlots.jl/README.md

 # ClimatePlots.jl
 Plotting library for Climate fields.
 Right now, it is mostly compatible with [ClimateTools.jl](https://github.com/Balinus/ClimateTools.jl).
-The objective is to develop a library that is generic enough in Julia.
+The objective is to develop a generic geographic mapping library in Julia.

 # Installation
 Under the hood, ClimatePlots use Basemap for plotting gridded variables.
 Hence, PyCall should be configured so that the python distribution linked to PyCall is able to load basemap and matplotlib.